Skip to content

 A closer look at the machine gun conversion devices showing up at crime scenes across the U.S.

 Auto sears are devices that convert semi-automatic firearms, which are designed to fire one shot per trigger pull, into fully automatic machine guns, allowing a shooter to continue firing as long as the trigger is depressed and the gun has ammunition.
-In other words, with an auto sear, someone can fire an entire magazine’s worth of ammunition in mere seconds.
+In other words, with an auto sear (also known as a “machine gun conversion device,” or MCD), someone can fire an entire magazine’s worth of ammunition in mere seconds.
 Worse yet, auto sears are very easy to manufacture and can even be 3D printed, which is why these components — especially those designed by third parties for Glock pistols, known as “Glock switches” — are showing up at more and more crime scenes around the country.

 An ATF agent fires a Glock equipped with a switch and extended magazine